 What is the Purpose of the CLE?
 The purpose of the CAPPA lactation educator program is to provide childbirth professionals comprehensive training in breastfeeding education.
 When a candidate completes the certification program they will be qualified to teach, support, and educate the public on breastfeeding and related issues.
 When all additional requirements have been satisfactorily completed through CAPPA Academy, candidates will be issued the CAPPA credential, Certified Lactation Educator (CLE®).

 Currently, many CAPPA CLEs are employed across the United States and internationally.
-CAPPA CLE®s can be found teaching breastfeeding classes in hospitals and private settings, as WIC peer counselors, as educators on hospital postpartum floors, working as breast pump rental technicians and in breastfeeding support stores, and facilitating breastfeeding and postpartum support groups - just to name a few.
+CAPPA CLE®s can be found teaching breastfeeding classes in hospitals and private settings, peer counselors, as educators on hospital postpartum floors, working as breast pump rental technicians and in breastfeeding support stores, and facilitating breastfeeding and postpartum support groups - just to name a few.
 Many of our CAPPA CLE®s also use this certification to round out their labor and postpartum doula services and knowledge to ensure they are providing the highest quality services for breastfeeding support.

 The three-day training alone provides an excellent overview of lactation and completes the training for a Lactation Educator.